linnarsson-lab/ceftools/README.md

-# Cellophane
+# ceftools

 Tools for manipulating cell expression binary (CEB) files, and for importing and exporting to text-based CEF files.

-**Note: Cellophane is not yet ready for use, nor do I know when it will be**
+**Note: ceftools is not yet ready for use, nor do I know when it will be**

 ## Overview

-Cellophane is a set of tools designed to manipulate large-scale gene expression data.
+ceftools is a set of tools designed to manipulate large-scale gene expression data.
 It aims to be for gene expression data what [samtools](http://samtools.github.io) is for sequence data.
 It was designed to simplify the exchange and manipulation of very large-scale transcriptomics data, particularly from single-cell RNA-seq.
 However, it can process any omics dataset that can be represented as an annotated matrix of numbers.

-Cellophane is implemented as a command-line utility called `cef`, which operates on an annotated matrix of gene-expression values.
+ceftools is implemented as a command-line utility called `cef`, which operates on an annotated matrix of gene-expression values.
 It supports useful operations such as filtering, sorting, splitting, joining and transposing the input.
 Multiple commands can be chained to perform more complex operations.

-Cellophane processes binary files in CEB format ('cell expression binary', `.ceb`), which are compact but not human-readable.
+ceftools processes binary files in CEB format ('cell expression binary', `.ceb`), which are compact but not human-readable.
 CEB files can be converted to and from the text-based CEF format ('cell expression format', `.cef`) suitable for human consumption.
 CEF files are tab-delimited text files that can be easily parsed or imported into e.g. Excel.
-Not all features of CEB files are guaranteed to be faithfully retained in CEF, so
-CEB should be considered the canonical reference format.
+Not all features of CEB files are guaranteed to be faithfully retained in CEF, so CEB should be considered the canonical reference format.

 ## Synopsis

 ```

 cef info            - overview of file contents
 cef join		  	- join two datasets by given identifier
 cef remove 			- remove attribute